By Anna Sophie » Home Decor » Choosing The Right Color Palette For A Relaxing Bedroom - In Depth Guide + 15 Paint Colors For Your Bedroom

 Minimalist bedroom showcasing a paint color for the bedroom in muted neutrals, paired with a raw wall for industrial charme that adds character and texture.
 Soft bedding in earthy tones complements the rugged backdrop, while natural light enhances the cozy yet edgy vibe.
 A wooden nightstand with stacked books and a potted plant bring warmth and balance to the space.

-Leaving brick or concrete exposed can become the standout feature in a room, especially when balanced with softer touches like cotton bedding, warm lighting or a plush rug.
+Leaving brick or concrete exposed can become the standout feature in a room.

 My suggestion is to combine the raw wall with muted neutrals or deep tones on the other walls so the space feels edgy but still calm and relaxing.